Azure/azure-functions-sql-extension/README.md

    * A couple columns for tracking the state of each row.
 These are:
      * `_az_func_ChangeVersion` for the change version of the row currently being processed
      * `_az_func_AttemptCount` for tracking the number of times that a change has attempted to be processed to avoid getting stuck trying to process a change it's unable to handle
      * `_az_func_LeaseExpirationTime` for tracking when the lease on this row for a particular instance is set to expire.
-This ensures that if an instance quits expectedly another instance will be able to pick up and process any changes it had leases for after the expiration time has passed.
+This ensures that if an instance exits unexpectedly another instance will be able to pick up and process any changes it had leases for after the expiration time has passed.

 A row is created for every row in the target table that is modified.
 These are then cleaned up after the changes are processed for a set of changes corresponding to a change tracking sync version.